ordina-jworks/NodeSimpleServer/README.md

 - On OSX/Linux make sure your npm permissions are fixed!
   - https://docs.npmjs.com/getting-started/fixing-npm-permissions
 - Open a terminal or command window and go to the root folder of the project
-- Execute the command: 'npm install'
+- Execute the command: `npm install`
-- Execute the command: 'npm start'
+- Execute the command: `npm start`
-- Open a browser and go to: http://localhost:7080/
+- Open a browser and go to: [http://localhost:7080/](http://localhost:7080/)
 - You should now see the web page with a big NodeJS logo